 Personalization is probably the most discussed tactic in email marketing, and that is because it worlds quite well.

 By simply adding your contact’s name in the subject line, they are immediately more likely to pay attention: they have spent their entire lives, from birth, being trained to respond to the sound or sight of their name.
+This can be especially amplified if you are targeting professionals.
+However, in our case, we found that mentioning the company name in the subject line is far more potent than the contact’s name.

 Why is this?
 As we are primarily trying to gain the interest of company leaders, our target persona is extremely concerned about their business: they live and breathe business and generally hold their business’s performance above themselves!